DanySK/course-laboratory-of-software-systems/slides/content/26-ddd-cqrs/_index.md

     * The shape of aggregates is morphed from handling invariants into structures that match the user interface

 * You can avoid these issues by applying CQRS and freeing the model from any presentational requirements
-    * The UL will fit better around the behaviors of application than the UI screen
+    * The UL will fit better around the behaviors of the application than the UI screen
     * Domain experts will talk about behavior and rules, not about UI
 ---